The Power Of A Mascot

 A FRIENDLY IMAGE

-Mascots are fun!
+Some businesses can feel intimidating or overly corporate without meaning to.
+Mascots help break the ice.
 They are entertaining to watch and send a positive message.
 A likable character can instantly create a positive connection with your potential customers.

 A good mascot can appeal to a wide demographic, across many age groups and backgrounds.
 Mascots appeal to children as well as adults, extending your brand message to a wider audience.
 A mascot can even transcend languages and cultures.